Skip to content

 Location: Highlands

 The Scottish Wildcat is an elusive and rarely seen creature.
-An endangered mammal, with populations now restricted to small areas of the highlands.
+An endangered mammal, with which's populations is now restricted to small areas of the highlands.

-To identify Scottish wildcats there are some key difference between them and domestic cats.
-At first a wildcat could be mistaken for a large tabby cat but there are some key differences, such as a thick tail with a blunt, black tip and three black stripes.
-A slightly larger head and a more angular jaw for crunching prey.
+To identify Scottish wildcats there are some key differences between them and domestic cats.
+At first, a wildcat could be mistaken for a large tabby cat but their larger head, more angular jaw and thick tail with a blunt, black tip and three black stripes helps identify them.

 Historically, wildcats lived across Britain but are now only present in small pockets of the Scottish Highlands.
-Wildcats are a rare sight, these shy creatures actively avoid humans and are almost completely nocturnal.
+Wildcats are a rare sight, as they are shy creatures which actively avoid humans and are almost completely nocturnal.
 Scottish Wildcat Action has identified five wildcat priority areas within the Highlands: Morvern, Strathpeffer, Northern Strathspey, Angus Glens, and Strathbogie.
 There may be as few as 100 left in the wild.